What Are Furnace Filters?

 Cons:

-• It may increase the noise level of the furnace fan.
+• May increase the noise level of the furnace fan.

 2. Fiberglass Filters:

-These are among the most widely used and reasonably priced filters available.
-These affordable filters will not block system airflow because they are made of spun fiberglass layers supported by a metal grid.
-Only 25% of the smaller particles are captured by them, indicating that their ability to filter them out is limited.
+Among the most widely used and affordable filters available, these filters are made of spun fiberglass layers supported by a metal grid.
+They capture only 25% of smaller particles, indicating their limited ability to filter them out.

 Pros: